koutsoumposval/ddd-playground-golang/README.md

 This is part of the ddd-playground project.

-The project consists of many dockerised services written in different languages and exposing API Endpoints.
+The project consists of many dockerised services written in different languages and exposing APIs.

-A gateway component written in Ballerina lang will expose transformed and combined data of those APIs.
+An integrator component written in Ballerina lang will expose transformed and combined data of those APIs.

 ## Content